 However, where necessary, the staged process allows for more formal intervention to support premises where the need for support has been identified.
-A premises licence holder and the premises management may be asked to attend a meeting with the Police, where concerns will be discussed.
-This will often involve an agreed Action Plan being put in place, with a reasonable time scale for completion.
+A premises licence holder and the premises management may be asked to meet with the Police, when concerns will be discussed.
+This will often involve an agreed action plan being put in place, with a reasonable time scale for completion.

 The most common example of an agreed 'action' is refresher training of staff covering their responsibilities including the sale of alcohol to underage or intoxicated persons, 'Challenge 25' and the general terms and conditions of the licence held.